M64GitHub/libtsprites/README.md

 This can come in handy when used in some synced effects for example, and can save you from defining a lot of temporary variables.

+The goal of this example is to show, that without further knowing any other concept than printing / printing of a frame of a sprite, you can manually add calls to a sprite's Print Routine and easily do some basic animations, and already import even little animations into your own terminal based application.

 ```C++
 #include <math.h>   // for sin()
 #include <unistd.h> // for usleep()